robertdebock/terraform-aws-vault/TELEMETRY.md

 These limitation are required, because only the leader can be used to request telemetry data on.

 Vault has a policy that prevents unauthenticated access to "/v1/sys/metrics".
-Setting `telemetry_unauthenticated_metrics_access` to `true`, allows anybody to access metrics on any Vault node.
+Setting `vault_enable_telemetry_unauthenticated_metrics_access` to `true`, allows anybody to access metrics on any Vault node.
 The side-effect is that any node will be used in the load balancing configuration, and ELB health checks can be used for the auto-scaling group.

 ## Heath endpoint